This is an advanced topic

 The next step is to register a client with the External Authorization Server and get the details (client_id, client_secret, private_key, ...)

-In your application detail, you can assign the external client to your application, which will allow it to start requesting access to protected resources protected by the External Auth Server.
+external client to your application, which will allow it to start requesting access to protected resources protected by the External Auth Server.